linrunner/tlp-doc/installation/fedora.rst

     Fedora 40 was released with Linux kernel 6.8.
 In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+The same applies to later Fedora versions.

     **An external kernel module (also referred to as "out-of-tree" module) is not required in this case, and the following steps are not necessary.